-The pages below provide basic background information on these developments, and essential context for understanding the developments in crime, justice and punishment documented in the Digital Panopticon.
+The pages below provide basic background information on essential context for understanding developments in London and Australia, relating to crime, justice and punishment documented in the Digital Panopticon.

 Introduction, Population, The Built Environment, Governance and Politics

 Australian Colonies, Convict Workers, Being Coerced, Becoming Free, Being Rich, Blokes & Shealaghs, Empire & Sexual Opportunity, Bigge Changes, Black & White, Convict Colonisers, Frontier Violence, The Colonial State and Genocide, Protection, Conclusion

 New South Wales, Van Diemen's Land (Tasmania), Western Australia, The 1901 Federation and the "Birth of Australia", From the "Convict Stain" to Sydney 2000, Sources for Australian History